Privacy & Security

 Your data will be held securely in compliance with data protection legislation.

+Your data may be shared with third parties to perform services on our behalf.
 We may choose to sell, transfer, or merge parts of our business, or our assets.
 Or we may seek to acquire other businesses or merge with them.

 During any such process, we may share your data with other parties.
 We’ll only do this if they agree to keep your data safe and private.